30 Fun Team Building Activities for Work

 25. Times Change

-Activity: Each person gets a pen and paper and writes five major changes they’ve experienced in their life on a timeline marked by an x.
+Each person gets a pen and paper and writes five major changes they’ve experienced in their life on a timeline marked by an x.
 Now have people pair up and share with their partner one of these events from their lives.
-Ask them why the change was hard, how they dealt with it, what were feeling before, during and after, etc.
+Ask them why the change was hard, how they dealt with it, what they were feeling before, during and after, etc.

 Objective: Problems that arise from change can be overcome.